 Increase operations throughput limit

 The default limit for maximum operations per second is 10 capacity units.
-If you are working with a very large Microsoft Purview environment and require a higher throughput, you can request a larger capacity of elasticity window by creating a quota request.
-Select "Data map capacity unit" as the quota type and provide as much relevant information as you can about your environment and the additional capacity you would like to request.
+If you're working with a large Microsoft Purview environment and require a higher throughput, you can request a larger capacity of elasticity window by creating a quota request.
+Select "Data map capacity unit" as the quota type.
+Provide as much relevant information as you can about your environment and the extra capacity you would like to request.

 There's no default limit for metadata storage.
 As you add more metadata to your data map, it will elastically increase.

-Increasing the operations throughput limit will also increase the minimum number of capacity units.
-If you increase the throughput limit to 20, the minimum capacity units you will be charged is 2 CUs.
+Increasing the operations throughput limit also increases the minimum number of capacity units.
+If you increase the throughput limit to 20, the minimum capacity units you're charged is 2 CUs.
 The below table illustrates the possible throughput options.
 The number you enter in the quota request is the minimum number of capacity units on the account.